What is a work order?

 In industries like facilities management, healthcare, manufacturing, and commercial real estate (CRE), work orders are essential for:

-So, if you're still wondering what a work order is used for?
+So, what is a work order used for?

 It’s the operational link between identifying a job and completing it—ensuring work is organized, traceable, and done right the first time.